 To better understand the particular limitation here, consider Figure 9.
 The chart shows the three ingredients of non-capitalist income.
 The dashed series represents government sales and import taxes, net of government subsidies.
-This net claim has remained at roughly 8 per cent of national income, and given the U.S. government's regressive bias and need for tax income, reductions in this share are not very likely.
+This net claim has remained at roughly 8 per cent of national income for much of the post-war era, and given the U.S. government's regressive bias and need for tax income, reductions in this share are not very likely.

-Figure 9 Proprietors' Income, Rent and Indirect Taxes less Subsidies as a Share of U.S. National Income
+Figure 9: Proprietors' Income, Rent and Indirect Taxes less Subsidies as a Share of U.S. National Income

-NOTE: The last data points are for 2010.
+Note: The last data points are for 2010.